benjamin-wright/meal-planner-ai/docs/design/ui-flow.md

 ### Workflow 1: First-Time Setup

 1. User opens app for the first time
-2. Dashboard is empty with prompts to set up data
+2. Plan (Meal Calendar) page is shown, with prompts to set up data if empty
-3. User navigates to Manage → Categories
+3. User taps **Manage** in the bottom nav
-4. Creates categories matching their supermarket layout
+4. Selects **Categories** tab/menu, creates categories
-5. User navigates to Manage → Units
-6. Creates common units they'll use (grams, cups, slices, etc.)
-7. User navigates to Manage → Items
-8. Adds common ingredients they use
-9. User navigates to Manage → Recipes
-10. Creates their first recipe using the items and units
+5. Selects **Units** tab/menu, creates units
+6. Selects **Items** tab/menu, adds ingredients
+7. Selects **Recipes** tab/menu, creates first recipe

 ### Workflow 2: Planning a Week of Meals

-1. User navigates to Plan (Meal Calendar)
+1. User lands on Plan (Meal Calendar)
 2. Selects week view
-3. For each day they want to plan:
+3. For each day to plan:
-   - Clicks "Add Meal" on that day
+  - Taps "Add Meal" on that day
-   - Selects recipes from dropdown (or adds ready meals)
+  - Selects recipes or ready meals
-   - Sets servings count
-   - Adds optional notes
-   - Saves meal
+  - Sets servings, adds notes, saves meal
 4. Reviews week at a glance on calendar

 ### Workflow 3: Generating a Shopping List

-1. User navigates to Shop (Shopping List Generator)
+1. User taps **Shop** in the bottom nav
 2. Selects date range (e.g., "This Week")
-3. Clicks "Generate List"
+3. Taps "Generate List"
 4. Reviews consolidated list grouped by category
-5. Uses list while shopping, checking off items as collected
+5. Checks off items while shopping
-6. Optionally prints or exports list for offline use
+6. Optionally prints or exports list

 ### Workflow 4: Creating a New Recipe

-1. User navigates to Manage → Recipes
+1. User taps **Manage** in the bottom nav, selects **Recipes**
-2. Clicks "Add Recipe"
+2. Taps "Add Recipe"
-3. Fills in basic details (name, description, dish type, course, servings, times)
+3. Fills in details, adds ingredients and steps
-4. Adds ingredients one by one:
-   - Selects item from dropdown
-   - Selects unit
-   - Enters quantity
-5. Adds preparation steps in order
-6. Reviews and saves
+4. Saves recipe
-7. Recipe appears in Recipes List and is available for meal planning
+5. Recipe appears in Recipes List and is available for meal planning

 ### Workflow 5: Adding a Ready Meal Item and Planning It

-1. User navigates to Manage → Items
+1. User taps **Manage** in the bottom nav, selects **Items**
-2. Clicks "Add Item"
+2. Taps "Add Item"
-3. Enters name (e.g., "Frozen Lasagna")
-4. Selects category (e.g., "Frozen Foods")
-5. Selects item type: "ready_meal"
+3. Enters name, selects category and type "ready_meal"
-6. Fills in ready meal details:
+4. Fills in ready meal details
-   - Dish: dinner
-   - Course: main
-   - Servings: 2
-   - Prep time: 45 minutes
-7. Saves item
+5. Saves item
-8. User navigates to Plan
-9. Adds a meal for a specific day
+6. Returns to Plan, adds a meal for a day
-10. Clicks "Add Ready Meal" in meal form
+7. Taps "Add Ready Meal" in meal form, selects the item
-11. Selects the "Frozen Lasagna" item
-12. Saves meal
-13. Ready meal appears in calendar and will be included in shopping list
+8. Saves meal; ready meal appears in calendar and shopping list

 ---